realead/solinks/README.md

   * Differences between PyCFunctionObject and PyFunctionObject, decriptor protocol, LOAD_METHOD-ptcode: https://stackoverflow.com/a/51794949/5769463
   * Memory layout of unicode-objects, how pymalloc works: https://stackoverflow.com/a/54030412/5769463
   * Memory consumption of int-object, how pymalloc works: https://stackoverflow.com/a/55621875/5769463
+  * Using pymalloc as allocator for c++-maps/performace tests: https://stackoverflow.com/a/56551790/5769463